capital-G/supercollider-wiki/[WIP]-Developer-info-(DEVELOPING.md).md

 If developing on a version older than 3.9.0, download `UnitTesting` quark separately.
 Add the test suite folder to your SuperCollider compile paths.
 Recompile.
 Run `UnitTest.runAll`, or run tests from the GUI via `UnitTest.gui`.

+### Continuous automatic red/green testing via guard-sclang

+Rather than manually running appropriate tests after editing a library class or a `UnitTest` class, you can use [aspiers/guard-sclang](https://github.com/aspiers/guard-sclang) which will watch for file changes and automatically run tests in reaction to them.
+The steps to set this up are as follows:

+- Make sure you have Ruby installed.
+- Make sure you have [Bundler](http://bundler.io/) installed (usually this is as simple as running `gem install bundler`).
+- Make sure `sclang` is somewhere on your `$PATH`.
+- Until [pull request #3369](https://github.com/supercollider/supercollider/pull/3369) is merged, you will need to apply it to your SuperCollider source tree.
+- `cd $supercollider_source/tools/guard`
+- `bundle install`

+Now you should be ready to launch Guard via:

+    bundle exec guard

+Then start hacking on SuperCollider classes, and enjoy the immediate feedback!

+The mapping between implementation classes and test classes is defined in `tools/guard/Guardfile`.
+This is currently by far from perfect, because it naively assumes a 1:1 mapping between class `Foo` and test class `TestFoo`.
+However it should be easy to make it more intelligent, even if you don't know Ruby; please feel free to contribute improvements!

 Changelog-to-schelp script
 --------------------------